anonsachin/Openlane-Sky130-workshop/README.md

 - Leafs driven must be of the same load
 - Timing tables are used to calculate the delay

-In OpenLANE we run clock tree synthesis with **TritonCTS** the commad for that is -
+In OpenLANE we run clock tree synthesis with **TritonCTS**, the commad for that is -

 ```
     run_cts